AliaksandrKratovich/AliaksandrKratovich.github.io/index.md

 ## INTERESTS

--Computer security.
+-**Computer security**.
 It means reading various articles and watching videos about the problems of protecting modern computer systems.
 And my specialty is connected with this.
 In the future I am going to learn more information about this topic.

--Travelling.
+-**Travelling**.
 I get pleasure visiting new places.
 Usually I travel in different parts of Belarus.

--Teaching.
+-**Teaching**.
 In the university I work as a teacher of programming elective for first-year students.
 We parse academic and my own tasks.
 Its difficult to work with a big audience.
 But at the same time it is a good experience for me.

-## MY TASKS
+### MY TASKS